 Lower Back Strain

-According to Deibler, a lower back muscular strain (this will help) is one of the bigger exercise-related injuries.
+According to Deibler, a lower back muscular strain is one of the bigger exercise-related injuries.
 “The spinal cord is a very important part of our anatomy,” he says.

 In order to avoid lower back related injuries, learn to maintain a neutral spine, especially during movement and exercise.